izgzhen/bbq-sg/README.md

 The key idea behind this tool is that, **the whole site can be rebuild from a single folder containing all markdown raw text and its related resource like js and css**.
 In my design, raw text should be as *self-contained* as possible and always *human-readable* rather than hashed into some other place like a DB.

-Except for that, it also emphasizes the extensibility and openness.
-The project is always going towards neat separation of core logic, layout and user content.
+Except for that, it also emphasizes the **extensibility and openness**.
+The project is always going towards neat **separation of core logic, layout and user content**.

-When I completed the Cache system and Theme system and have a more usable version, I might write a post about this generator.

 ## Getting started
 I organized my own workflow like this: